-Theme for February: What Does It Mean to be a People of Trust?
+The Theme for March: What Does It Mean to be a People of Journey?